hamiltonchangcodes/project_yelp_analysis/README.md

 <img src='images/star_hist.png'>

-Given the breakdown, we elected to separate the restaurants along 4.5-Star reviews as being "Good" restaurants, and anything 4-star and below as a "Bad" restaurant.
+Given the breakdown, we elected to separate the restaurants along 4.5-Star reviews and above as being "Good" restaurants, and anything 4-star and below as a "Bad" restaurant.
 Below is the histogram of the two classes:

 <img src='images/good_bad_histo.png'>